Are You Placing Eye Pads for Eyelash Extensions Correctly?

 LINK TO VIDEO ON FACEBOOK:

-So today I want to show you how to place the eye pad by seeing how I place mine now.
-It’s my hope that this demonstration will help those of you that might be struggling with the eye pad application process.
-The most important thing about eye pad placement is that I do not have my clients look up, and I make sure that I do not have my lamp on while applying the eye pads.
+So, today I want to show you how to place the eye pad for eyelash extensions by seeing how I place mine now.
+It’s my hope that this video demonstration will help those of you that might be struggling with the eye pad application process.
+The most important thing about eyelash pad placement is that I do not have my clients look up, and I make sure that I do not have my lamp on while applying the eye pads.
 Too much light can cause the eyes to start watering.
-Once their eyes are closed and the eye pads are inlace remember to be gentle with your tweezers, don't push down on the eye pads with much pressure or that will make them slip away from the eye.
+Once their eyes are closed and the eye pads are in place, remember to be gentle with your tweezers, don't push down on the eye pads with much pressure or that will make them slip away from the eye.

-We carry both pink and white eye pads, and these little beauties are perfect for holding down your client’s natural lashes while you work.
+We carry both pink and white eye pads for eyelash extensions, and these little beauties are perfect for holding down your client’s natural lashes while you work.
 They are easy and painless to remove and comfortable for your client during their treatment.

 If you are looking to purchase eye pads, check out our website here: